Ahmed Khanpuri: Early life and education

-Ahmed Khanpuri was born on 27 Dhu al-Qa‘dah 1365 AH (24 September 1946) in Khanpur, Gujarat.
+Ahmed Khanpuri was born on 27 Dhu al-Qa‘dah 1365 AH (24 September 1946) in Khanpur Deh, Bharuch district.
 His father, Muhammad Khanpuri, pledged allegiance (bay‘ah) to Hussain Ahmad Madani during a 1956 visit to Khanpur.
 Khanpuri met Madani on that occasion.

 He received his early religious and modern education in Khanpur up to seventh grade.
 On 8 May 1958 (Shawwal 1377 AH), he enrolled at Darul Uloom Ashrafia, Rander, where he studied the Dars-i Nizami curriculum for over nine years and graduated in 1966 after completing the study of Hadith.

 His teachers in Rander included Ahmad Raza Ajmeri, Saeed Ahmad Palanpuri, Abdul Ghani Kavi, Muhammad Adam Palanpuri, Habibullah Palanpuri, Habibur Rahman Balyawi, Muslihuddin Barodvi, Mohiuddin Qazi Randeri, and Muhammad Yusuf Budhaniya.

 After graduation, he attempted to enter Darul Uloom Nadwatul Ulama but was unsuccessful.
 On the advice of Saeed Ahmad Palanpuri, he joined Darul Uloom Deoband in January 1967 (Shawwal 1386 AH) for advanced studies.
 He completed Takmil al-Funun and then Ifta studies there until 1968.
 His teachers at Deoband included Muhammad Tayyib Qasmi, Wahiduzzaman Kairanawi, Sharif Hasan Deobandi, Naseer Ahmad Khan, Muhammad Husain Bihari, Islamul Haq Azmi, Mahmood Hasan Gangohi, and Nizamuddin Azami.